 If you fail to provide the information we ask for, we may not be able to process your Blue Badge application or provide you with any relevant advice.

 See further details about how we define personal data and non-personal data.

 We'll collect and use your personal data in order to:

 - process your application for a Blue Badge

 - process the Blue Badge payment

 - answer any appropriate questions relating to your application or use of a Blue Badge

-- assess your application to see whether it meets one of the automatic qualifying criteria, or if you will need to attend an Independent Mobility Assessment (IMA)
+- assess your application to see whether it meets one of the automatic qualifying criteria, or if further assessment is required

 - provide you with any relevant advice for the purposes set out in this Privacy Notice